directus/directus/docs/configuration/relationships.md

 The Translations relationship is just a special version of the standard O2M.
 Just like the O2M, it creates an [Alias](/getting-started/glossary/#alias) field that is used to list all related items (the translations).
-Translations themselves are stored in a separate collection, which is then further related to _third_ collection that stores all languages.
+Translations themselves are stored in a separate collection, which is then further related to a _third_ collection that stores all languages.

 ### Setup